 There are ten MRLs that correlate to the nine TRLs in use.
 The final level (MRL 10) measures aspects of lean practices and continuous improvement for systems in production.

 Although the MRLs are numbered, the numbers themselves are unimportant.
 The numbers represent a non-linear ordinal scale that identifies what maturity should be as a function of where a program is in the acquisition life cycle (as described in Section 3).
-Using numbers is simply a convenient naming convention.DoDMRL.org
+Using numbers is simply a convenient naming convention.
+The following descriptive paragraphs provide a short summary of the full criteria and metrics for each level as detailed in the MRL Matrix shown in Appendix A and available at DoDMRL.org.

 MRL 1: Basic Manufacturing Implications Identified